 the HORSEBACK VET

-A standard assessment includes observing the horse standing, then moving in-hand in both walk and trot, and on a tight circle.
+The horse is observed standing, then moving in-hand in both walk and trot, and on a tight circle.
 The way that horses move gives an enormous amount of information as to areas of discomfort and parts of the body that are not functioning as they should.
-Asymmetrical appearances to the musculoskeletal system when standing and (crucially) during movement can prove of great significance in building a picture of what is going on.
+Asymmetrical or restricted movements of the musculoskeletal system help with building a picture of what is going on.

-Manipulations are employed to address areas where the body is not moving appropriately.
+Mobilisations are employed to address areas where the body is not moving appropriately.
 Affected horses may have a single site of abnormal posture/movement, or may have multiple areas of concern.
-The great majority of manipulations, even when there are multiple issues, are performed without sedation; most horses will stand quite happily during the process, which is respectful to the animal.
+The great majority of mobilisations, even when there are multiple issues, are performed without sedation; most horses will stand quite happily during the process, which is respectful to the animal.

 Following mobilisation the horse is seen moving again in order to establish the results of any work performed, and the post-appointment aftercare is discussed with the horse's owner.Frequently a single session will be sufficient - with the right aftercare - to allow the horse to return to normal levels of work, however specifically strengthening muscles around areas of dysfunction is generally critical to avoid similar problems recurring.

 Management plans, including any follow-up exercises, rehabilitation and strengthening work are devised and discussed.

 In some cases ongoing monitoring of horses' movement may be arranged by video.